syncfusion-content/wpf-docs/wpf/DataGrid/Export-To-Excel.md

 {% endhighlight %}
 {% endtabs %}

-It is also possible to save worksheet as HTML by using [SaveAsHtml](http://help.syncfusion.com/cr/cref_files/file-formats/Syncfusion.XlsIO.Base~Syncfusion.XlsIO.IWorkbook~SaveAsHtml.html) method.
+It is also possible to save worksheet as `HTML` by using [SaveAsHtml](http://help.syncfusion.com/cr/cref_files/file-formats/Syncfusion.XlsIO.Base~Syncfusion.XlsIO.IWorkbook~SaveAsHtml.html) method.
 You can refer [XlsIO documentation](http://help.syncfusion.com/file-formats/xlsio/working-with-excel-worksheet#save-worksheet-as-html) for this.

 ## Export DataGrid to Mail

-You can export SfDataGrid to mail by converting it into Excel and save exported worksheet as HTML.
-Then exported HTML contents is embedded in mail body.
+You can export SfDataGrid to `mail` by converting it into Excel and save exported worksheet as `HTML`.
+Then exported `HTML` contents is embedded in `mail` body.

 {% tabs %}
 {% highlight c# %}